Keep On Loving You (album): Commercial performance

-The album's lead single, "Strange" was released April 6, 2009 to radio and was first performed at the Academy of Country Music Awards a few days before.
+The album's lead single, "Strange", was released on April 6, 2009 to radio, and was first performed at the Academy of Country Music Awards a few days before.
 The song became McEntire's highest-debuting single of her career, debuting at #39 on the Billboard Hot Country Songs chart.
 Within a week, the song rose eleven spaces to #28, eventually peaking at #11 on the chart by summer 2009, while also reaching #10 on the Mediabase country chart around the same time.

-McEntire released the album's second single, "Consider Me Gone," to radio the day of the album's official release.
-Keep On Loving You was released August 18, 2009, becoming McEntire's second album to debut at #1 on both the Billboard Top Country Albums and Billboard 200 charts, with 96,000 copies sold its first week.
+McEntire released the album's second single, "Consider Me Gone," to radio on the day of the album's official release.

+Keep On Loving You was released on August 18, 2009, becoming McEntire's second album to debut at #1 on both the Billboard Top Country Albums and Billboard 200 charts, with 96,000 copies sold in its first week.
 This is lower than the 300,000 first-week sales for her album Reba: Duets.
 With the release, McEntire currently holds the record for being the female country artist with the most Billboard #1 albums.
-The record had previously been held by Loretta Lynn.
-It was certified Gold by the Recording Industry Association of America.
+This record had previously been held by Loretta Lynn.
+The album was certified Gold by the Recording Industry Association of America.

-Worldwide the album was fairly successful peaking at #16 on the ARIA, #5 on the UK Country Album Charts, and #98 on the Japan Oricon Top 100.
+Worldwide, the album was fairly successful, peaking at #16 on the ARIA, #5 on the UK Country Album Charts, and #98 on the Japan Oricon Top 100.